-Under the bill, "data breach" means unauthorized access to and acquisition of computerized data that compromises the security or confidentiality of personal information or restricted information owned by or licensed to a covered entity and that causes, reasonably is believed to have caused, or reasonably is believed will cause a material risk of identity theft or other fraud to person or property.
+Under the bill, "data breach" means unauthorized access to and acquisition of computerized data that compromises the security or confidentiality of personal information or restricted information owned or licensed by a person and that causes, reasonably is believed to have caused, or reasonably is believed will cause a material risk of identity theft or other fraud to person or property.

-For purposes of that definition, good faith acquisition of personal information or restricted information by an employee or agent of the covered entity for purposes of the covered entity is not a data breach, provided that the information is not used for an unlawful purpose or subject to further unauthorized disclosure.
-And, acquisition of personal information or restricted information pursuant to a search warrant, subpoena, or other court order, or pursuant to a subpoena, order, or duty of a regulatory state agency, is not a data breach.4
+For purposes of that definition, good faith acquisition of personal information or restricted information by an employee or agent of the person for purposes of the person is not a data breach, provided that the information is not used for an unlawful purpose or subject to further unauthorized disclosure.
+And, acquisition of personal information or restricted information pursuant to a search warrant, subpoena, or other court order, or pursuant to a subpoena, order, or duty of a regulatory state agency, is not a data breach.